 Blue carbon budgeting of a tropical mangrove forest—and how it functions:

-This survey involves measuring stem diameter of trees with existing tags, in well-marked forest plots—and, noting observations of density, species composition, faunal counts and forest condition status.
+This survey involves establishing permanent mangrove forest plots, measuring stem diameter of trees with existing tags, noting observations of density, species composition, faunal counts and forest condition status.
 Participants will need to climb through mangrove forests, measuring tree heights, girths, and other parameters.
 There are a range of tasks from the measuring of stem diameter and tree height, laying out study plots, maintenance of plot markers, identifying mangrove plant and animal species, aging seedlings and conducting various faunal counts.
 If the interest is there, we would like to use the video cameras to film crabs and other ground-living invertebrates to quantify their biomass, observe their behaviour, and evaluate levels of activity.
 All measures taken will be compared with equivalent data collected during prior sampling dates.
 It perhaps goes without saying that a major task in this activity will be to collate data, input onto computers, and analyse our findings.
 An important specific outcome will be our calculation of carbon content of these forest plots.

 Shoreline condition assessment and the health of an estuary: